 Hana Greenfield

-Born and raised in southern India, I have travelled extensively, worked internationally and call Tāmaki Makaurau home.
+Born and raised in southern India, I have travelled extensively, worked internationally, and now call Tāmaki Makaurau home.

 "Trauma is a Greek word for wound.
 Literally that's what it means.
 So when you understand that, then you realize...trauma is not what happens to you.
 Trauma is what happens inside you as a result of what happened to you.